How to Add Headers and Footers

 };

-// Render the HTML as a PDF document with the specified header and footer.
+// Render PDF with header and footer

 PdfDocument pdf = renderer.RenderHtmlAsPdf("<h1>Hello World!</h1>");